What Fire and Carbon Monoxide Alarm Should You Buy?

 For information on fire alarm grades, visit our FAQs.

-When choosing a fire or CO alarm, you should consider the room size and layout, the proximity to potential fire hazards such as kitchens or fireplaces, the alarms’ sensitivity to cooking fumes or steam, and whether you need interconnected alarms.
+When deciding which fire or carbon monoxide alarm is best for your home, you should consider the room size and layout, the proximity to potential fire hazards such as kitchens or fireplaces, the alarms’ sensitivity to cooking fumes or steam, and whether you need interconnected alarms.

-Choosing a fire alarm with features such as a battery backup, test and silence buttons and ability to interconnect with other devices is essential.
+Choosing a fire alarm with features such as a battery backup, test and silence buttons, and the ability to interconnect with other devices is essential.
 A battery backup allows for there to be a power source in the absence of mains power, ensuring constant detection.
 Having test and silence buttons keeps peace of mind that you can check whether your alarm system is working, and control if you need to silence your alarms during a false activation.
-With Aico’s RadioLINK+ and SmartLINK technology enabled devices, alarms can wirelessly interconnect with each other so that when one alarm sounds, they all do.
+With Aico’s RadioLINK+ and SmartLINK technology-enabled devices, alarms can wirelessly interconnect with each other so that when one alarm sounds, they all do.

 It’s vital to ensure the correct fire alarm is chosen for the right type of room.
 Understanding the grades of alarm and different sensor types will allow you to make a more informed decision when purchasing alarms to protect your home from fire.